WPringle/GLOCOFFS/README.md

 - Updating to a coastal (minimum) resolution of 1.5 km (from 2 km previously)
 - Simulating using the fully consistent Spherical coordinate formulation with rotated coordinates to remove the North Pole singularity (feature to be released in ADCIRC v55)
 - Using the improved semi-implicit solver with 120 sec timestep (simulation runtime is ~10 min for each forecast)
+- Including the effect of ice area-fraction on ocean surface drag
 - Expanding the Western Europe zoom-in plot to cover most of Europe

 ## Hydrodynamic: Maximum Surge (meteorological driven component above tides)